willwade/AACProcessors-nodejs/README.md

 ## More enhancements

 - Action types on buttons.
 We have SPEAK, NAVIGATE, but we could also have things like "PLAY_AUDIO", "SEND_MESSAGE", "OPEN_URL", etc. This would allow us to have a more flexible structure for actions, especially if we want to support different types of actions or additional metadata in the future.
 This needs to be very flexible. eaach system has a very different set of actions.
 We could have a set of core actions that are supported by all systems, and then allow each system to define its own additional actions.
 This could be done by having a set of core action types that are defined in the AACSystem type, and then allowing each system to define its own additional action types in the AACPageSet or AACPage types.
-- Styling information for buttons, background colors, and text colors etc
+- ✅ **Styling information for buttons, background colors, and text colors etc** - Comprehensive styling support implemented across all formats
 - Current language and locale information of aac pageset
 - Symbols and their associated data.
 Now we have an optional part but I think this might need rethinking.
 I wonder if "Symbols" should be a separate type - alongside AACPageSet and AACPage. that then AACPageSet and AACPage can reference.
 This would allow us to have a more flexible structure for symbols, especially if we want to support different types of symbols or additional metadata in the future.
 Symbols would have: Library name, ID, Text name, Reference (URL, DB ID, etc.), and an optional part for additional metadata.
 We could have synoynms, antonyms, also and for different languages somehow.
 - Somehow we need to deal with access.
 Switch scanning: Blocks probably being the main aspect.
 But also - we need to identify somewhere a set of core rules for each aac system.
 Like for example - what access methods are supported, what languages are supported, what symbols are supported, etc. This could be a set of rules that can be referenced by AACSystem - a different type altogether maybe?
 It could be in a JSON format maybe. (use case here being for a MCP).